sciris/sciris_paper/paper.md

-However, among the already existing libraries we did not encountered one that would  handle the more complex semantics of, for instance powerful containers, or parallelisation of trivial data-intensive operations.
+However, among the already existing libraries we did not encountered one that would  handle the more complex semantics of, for instance powerful containers, or parallelisation of trivial yet data-intensive operations.

 Sciris traces its origins to 2014 to support development of the Optima suite of models [@kerr2015optima].
 We kept encountering the same issues and